Mealo-Hsbi/Mealo/docs/overview.md

 ## Target Audience
 - End-users seeking to improve their meal planning
 - Developers interested in fullstack app architecture
 - Contributors looking to enhance an open-source project

+## Automated Testing
+Mealo uses automated tests for both the backend (Node.js) and frontend (Flutter) to ensure code quality and reliability.
+See [Testing & Quality Assurance](tests.md) for details on how tests are structured, run, and extended.